 CHIEF EXECUTIVE OFFICER

-Navin most recently set up a charity in Gibraltar called CYE-CYL (acronym for Change Your Energy, Change Your Life).
+Navin joins social care after ten years in corporate sector.
+He most recently set up a charity in Gibraltar called CYE-CYL (acronym for Change Your Energy, Change Your Life).
 It is aimed at empowering young people to live life with confidence, drive and ambition, free from negative self-perception and self-doubt.
 With a passion for innovation, he has joined CIH as Chief Exec to work alongside our leaders in the care sector who seek to add value and disrupt the industry through systemic change.

 Ben Allen is the founder of Oomph!
 Wellness.
 Oomph!
 Wellness is UK's leading provider of exercise, activity and transport services for older people.
 Oomph!
 Wellness believes that every citizen deserves a full life, for life and with over one million participant sessions per year they certainly practice what they preach.
 Outside of Oomph!
 Wellness Ben Allen is also the Chairman of The Care Workers Charity (the leading benevolent fund for care workers), the Chairman of the UnLtd Ventures Advisory Board.